LearnMetabarcoding/LearnMetabarcoding/sphinx/source/processing/fastq.rst

 	wc -l \*.fastq

-The ​:code:`\* \.fastq` here means we want all of the files ending in ``.fastq`` in the directory.
+The :code:`*.fastq` here means we want all of the files ending in ``.fastq`` in the directory.
 We could replace this with a single file name if we just wanted to count the lines of a single file.

 .. parsed-literal::